-Located in Flintshire on the border with Denbighshire, Caerwys F.C. was formed at the turn of the century when they were known asCaerwysTown.
-Unfortunately there are no records of that team apart from a team photo from1921.
+Located in Flintshire on the border with Denbighshire, CPD Caerwys was formed at the turn of the century when they were known as Caerwys Town.
+Unfortunately, there are no records of that team apart from a team photo from 1921.
 It is believed they just played friendly matches until a team apparently joined the Halkyn Mountain League post-war.

 In 1983 a team was entered into Div 3 of the Clwyd League.
 In those days, there were the likes of Wrexham and Chester Reserves in the Clwyd Premier Division.
-After a steady rise through the divisions the team had progressed through to the Clwyd Premier Division under the guidance of Manager Jack Phillips (who had also ran the club’s youth team for ten seasons) finishing runners up in 1999-2000 in the Premier Division, Caerwys gained promotion to the Welsh Alliance League, where they remained for eight seasons.
+After a steady rise through the divisions, the team had progressed through to the Clwyd Premier Division under the guidance of Manager Jack Phillips (who had also run the club’s youth team for ten seasons) finishing runners up in 1999-2000 in the Premier Division, Caerwys gained promotion to the Welsh Alliance League, where they remained for eight seasons.
 The team enjoyed mediocre success but resigned in 2008 to concentrate on putting their financial resources into building a new pavilion, plus the added financial strain of running a team in the W.A.L.
 For five years the club was sponsored by Les Ward and his Container business Securistore.

-The first team had its best spell since promoted to the WA.L., in 2003-04 when they reached three major cup semi-finals including the Welsh Trophy and the North Wales Challenge Cup under the guidance of Russ Pierce and Mark Speakman and finished mid-table in the League.
+The first team had its best spell since promoted to the WA.L., in 2003-04 when they reached three major cup semi-finals including the Welsh Trophy and the North Wales Challenge Cup under the guidance of Russ Pierce and Mark Speakman, and finished mid-table in the League.

-In 2006-07 season the first team was taken over by Richie Roberts who was assisted by Mark Speakman, The team finished with their best points tally in 10th spot since joining the Welsh Alliance League, but Roberts a local farmer had to put his job first and called it a day.
-The Reserves were managed by long serving player Matty Peters, who took over when the team dropped down to the Clwyd Premier.
+In the 2006-07 season the first team was taken over by Richie Roberts who was assisted by Mark Speakman, The team finished with their best points tally in 10th spot since joining the Welsh Alliance League, but Roberts a local farmer had to put his job first and called it a day.
+The Reserves were managed by long-serving player Matty Peters, who took over when the team dropped down to the Clwyd Premier.

 The Veterans team joined the Cheshire Vets League in 2005/06.
-In their first season they clinched the Div 1 title gaining promotion to the Premier Division.
+In their first season, they clinched the Div 1 title gaining promotion to the Premier Division.
 The Vets went on to lift the League Cup and also the Premier Division Title.
 In 2009-10 the team changed their name coming under the umbrella of Flint Town Utd as all their matches are played there due to no Sunday facilities at Caerwys.
 In 2016 the Veterans Team was resurrected and reached the final of the North East Wales Cup losing to British Steel at Rhydymwyn.

-Dyfan Davies was appointed in 2017 as Manager of the Llandyrnog & District Summer League team which is totally reliant on players residing within the parish due to strict rules which forbid using outside players.
+Dyfan Davies was appointed in 2017 as Manager of the Llandyrnog District Summer League team which is totally reliant on players residing within the parish due to strict rules which forbid using outside players.
 Caerwys have been members since 1968.

 In 2009 local builder and committee member Shaun Davies began work on the new pavilion.
-A £30,000 grant was obtained from Flintshire County Council plus £2500 from Caerwys Town with the club providing £18,000 from fundraising. this was enough to complete phase one.
+A £30,000 grant was obtained from Flintshire County Council plus £2500 from Caerwys Town with the club providing £18,000 from fundraising.
+This was enough to complete phase one.
 An additional grant of £26,000 from Cadwyn Clwyd which the club had to match fund with 30% saw the completion of phase 2 by 2012.

-The Club’s kit used to be sponsored by Shotblast Engineering Services based at Greenfield, who’s owner Roger Burgess sadly passed away on 20th September, 2011.
+The Club’s kit used to be sponsored by Shotblast Engineering Services based at Greenfield, who’s owner Roger Burgess sadly passed away on 20th September 2011.
 The company sponsored the club on and off for 25 years.
-Since then the club has been sponsored by the Royal Oak, Holywell based ICRGroup for two seasons then local based Thomas Plant Hire since 2015.
+Since then the club has been sponsored by the Royal Oak, Holywell-based ICRGroup for two seasons then local-based Thomas Plant Hire since 2015.

 Caerwys were promoted from the Clwyd League East at the end of the 2013/14 season into the Welsh National League Division 1.
-After three seasons in the WNL, the team resigned before the season ended, citing lack of commitment from players combined by a poorly run league, which had seen eight matches called off because of no match official.
+After three seasons in the WNL, the team resigned before the season ended, citing lack of commitment from players combined by a poorly run league, which had seen eight matches called off because of no match officials.
 The following season 2016-17, Caerwys entered the North East Wales league with local player Nick Voyle appointed as Manager.
 The team finished tenth having beaten most of the better sides in the league.